Absolute Continuity of Self Similar Measures: Introduction

-We will give examples of self similar measures which can be shown to be absolutely continuous using these methods in Section \ref{examples}.
+Then the self-similar measure $\mu_F$ is absolutely continuous. \end{theo} We give examples of self-similar measures which can be shown to be absolutely continuous using this result in Section \ref{section:examples}.

+\begin{rema} Notice that it is not a requirement in the theorem for the parameters in $F$ to be algebraic.
+In particular, the absolute continuity of Bernoulli convolutions would follow even for transcendental parameters if a sufficiently good bound for the splitting rate could be proved.
+In Theorem \ref{theo:main_bernoulli} we bound $M_F$ for algebraic parameters using the fact that $M_{F} \leq M_{\lambda}$ which we prove in Corollary \ref{coro:garsia}.
+It would be interesting to bound $M_F$ for specific transcendental $\lambda$.
+This seems to be beyond the reach of current methods.
+It would also be interesting to see if the condition can be verified for almost all $\lambda \in (\frac{1}{2}, 1)$, which would allow us to recover the result of Solomyak in \cite{SOLOMYAK_1995}. \end{rema}

-\subsection{Outline of Proof}
+\subsection{Outline of proof}

-The main innovation of this paper is to use a different quantity for measuring the smoothness of a measure at a given scale.
-Before defining this quantity we will need the following definition. {Definition \ref{spherical_normal}} \begin{definition:spherical_normal} Given an integer $d \in \mathbb{N}$ and some $y>0$ let $n_y^{(d)}$ be the density function of the multivariate normal distributon with covariance matrix $yI$ and mean $0$.
-Specifically let,
+We now describe the outline of the proof.
+The proof has much in common with the proof given by Varj\'u in \cite{VARJU_2019} but with some new ingredients.
+The most important new ingredient is the use of a new method for giving a quantitative way of measuring the smoothness of a measure at a given scale.
+Before defining this quantity we need to introduce the following notation. \begin{defi} Given an integer $d \in \N$ and some $y>0$ let $\eta_y^{(d)}$ be the density function of the multivariate normal distribution with covariance matrix $yI$ and mean $0$.
+Specifically let

-where the value of $d$ is clear from context we will usually just write $n_y$. \end{definition:spherical_normal}
+Where the value of $d$ is clear from context we usually just write $\eta_y$. \end{defi} We also use the following notation, \begin{defi} Given an integer $d \in \N$ and some $y>0$ let $\eta_y'$ be defined by

-The quantity we use to measure the smoothness at a given scale is the following. {Definition \ref{detail}} \begin{definition:detail}[Detail Around a Scale] Given a compactly supported probability measure $\mu$ on $\R^d$ and some $r>0$ we define the \emph{detail of $\mu$ around scale $r$} by,
+This notation is only used when the value of $d$ is clear from context. \end{defi} We then define the following. \begin{defi} Given a probability measure $\mu$ on $\R^d$ and some $r>0$ we define the \emph{detail of $\mu$ around scale $r$} by